 The security posture is the way information security is implemented.
 Security assessments are risk-based assessments, due to their focus on vulnerabilities and impact.
 Security assessments rely on three main assessment methods that are inter-related: Technology, People and Processes.

 Why do I need to perform a security assessment?

 There are plenty governmental regulations that require some sort of security assessment within an organization, varying in frequency and complexity.

-Bound or not to any governmental regulation, you still might want to perform an assessment in order to efficiently design and perform your IT and Information Security Strategy.
+Bound or not to any governmental regulation, you still might want to perform an assessment and benefit in the following ways:

 - Discover compromises in your IT infrastructure and services.